benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/5-deploy/_index.en.md

 ```
 cd ~/environment/serverlesspresso-backend/setup
 ```
-3. Use the SAM CLI to build any code dependancies by running the following command:
+3. Use the SAM CLI to build any code dependencies by running the following command:
 ```
 sam build
 ```